LimeChain/eoslime/Readme.md

 eoslime.js
 ============

-EOS development and deployment framework based on eosjs.js
+EOS development and deployment framework based on eosjs.js.
+The framework's main purpose is to make the process of unit testing, deployment and compilation much simpler and much easier.

 ## Installing
 ---